 Using the Item table in Infoplus, you can create, edit, and delete items (SKUs) one at a time or in large batches.
 This article will explain where to find the Item table and how to fill out the required fields for each item.

-If you will be working with Kits or KODs (Kits on Demand), you will need to create the top level Kit SKU (the SKU available for ordering) and any Component SKUs (SKUs to be included in the Kit) before you can create the Kit in Infoplus.
+Pro Tip: If you will be working with Kits or KODs (Kits on Demand), you will need to create the top-level Kit SKU (the SKU available for ordering) and any Component SKUs (SKUs to be included in the Kit) before you can create the Kit in Infoplus.
 See Create a Kit for more information.

 NOTE: As part of your Infoplus setup, a master record will have been created for each Line of Business which contains defaults for many fields in a new item record.
 When you see completed fields in a new record, it is likely coming from that master record.
 You can leave the default, or modify the field.

-From the Quick Actions shortcut: Press a dot (period) on your keyboard, then select "Item" from the list of Quick Actions.
+- Via the Quick Actions Shortcut: Press the dot (period) on your keyboard, then select "Item" from the list of Quick Actions.

 - Capital letters: A–Z (Infoplus will automatically change lowercase letters to capital letters)

 - Numbers: 0–9- Special characters: # _ - / . ( )